New York State Banner

 Why Are Wetlands Valuable?

-For many years, people did not recognize the value of wetlands.
-Consequently, New York has lost almost half of its wetlands to such activities as filling and draining.
+Wetlands are known by many names, such as marshes, swamps, bogs, and wet meadows.
+Wetlands are transition areas between uplands and aquatic habitats.
+Standing water is only one clue that a wetland may be present.
+Many wetlands only have visible water during certain seasons of the year.
+For many years, people did not recognize the many diverse benefits and values of wetlands.
+Consequently, New York has lost almost half of its historic wetlands to such activities as filling and draining.
 However, wetlands are valuable to the people and environment of New York State.
-These are some of the functions and benefits that wetlands perform:
+Some of the functions and benefits that wetlands perform include:

-Surface and Groundwater Protection: Wetlands often serve as groundwater discharge sites; maintaining base flow in streams and rivers; and supporting ponds and lakes.
+Wetlands often serve as groundwater discharge sites; maintaining base flow in streams and rivers; and supporting ponds and lakes.
 In some places, wetlands are very important in recharging groundwater supplies.
+Wetlands also improve water quality by absorbing pollutants and reducing turbidity.

-Erosion Control: Wetlands slow water velocity and filter sediments, protecting reservoirs and navigational channels.
+Wetlands slow water velocity and filter sediments, protecting streams, lakes, reservoirs and navigational channels.
 They also buffer shorelines and agricultural soils from water erosion.

 Wetland Maps

-The Act requires DEC to map all those wetlands protected by the Act so that affected landowners can be notified and as a means for other interested parties to know where jurisdictional wetlands exist.
-DEC prepares draft maps, notifies landowners whose property may contain protected wetlands, and provides an opportunity for a public hearing on the accuracy of the maps.
-DEC then reviews the comments received from the hearing, adjusts the maps if necessary, and then officially files the final maps with the clerks of all local governments.
-Wetlands are a changing resource, and the law makes provisions for amending the maps.
-However, any changes to the maps are subject to the same notice and review procedures used to prepare the initial maps.
+The Act requires DEC to map all those wetlands regulated by the Act.
+Landowners who are within the regulated adjacent area (usually 100 ft) surrounding the wetland or whose properties include regulated wetland are notified of that fact.
+The maps also allow other interested parties to know where jurisdictional wetlands exist.
+DEC prepares draft maps, notifies landowners whose property may contain protected wetlands, and provides an opportunity for comment on the accuracy of the maps.
+DEC then reviews the comments received, adjusts the maps if necessary, and then officially files the final maps with the clerks of all local governments.
+Wetlands are a changing resource, and the law provides the opportunity for amending the maps.
+Any changes to the maps require affected landowners to be provided with notification and an opportunity for public comment.

-There are no regulatory maps identifying wetlands protected by the U.S. Army Corps of Engineers under the Clean Water Act.
-Wetlands shown on the DEC maps usually are also protected by the Corps, but they also protect additional wetlands not shown on the DEC maps.
+However, the US Army Corps of Engineers (Corps) regulates most wetlands in New York State.
+There are no regulatory maps identifying wetlands regulated by the U.S. Army Corps of Engineers under the Clean Water Act.
+Wetlands shown on the DEC maps usually are also regulated by the Corps, but the Corps also regulates additional wetlands not shown on the DEC maps.
 That is because DEC does not map wetlands smaller than 12.4 acres in size unless they are designated as 'wetlands of unusual local importance' (ULI).
 The National Wetlands Inventory, prepared by the U.S. Fish and Wildlife Service, is a good source of information about where these smaller wetlands occur, but they are not regulatory maps and landowners should not rely on them exclusively.

 Wetland Classification